 Supporting your vision impaired child to learn to read

 As your child’s first and most important teacher, there are lots of things you can do to help your child become ready to read.
-You can:

 - talk to them and encourage them to listen

 - sing them nursery rhymes and songs

 - describe the world around them and explain words they don’t understand

 - point out words and letters they may not have noticed

 When you read together, make sure the lighting is right for your child’s eye condition.
 For example, where there is no glare on the page.

 Let your child get as close to the book as they need.
 It also helps if you can limit distractions, for example, have time without the television on in the background.